-The Lighthouse Works' fellowship program accepts artists working in a wide range of disciplines, but we are best able to accommodate visual artists, writers, and musicians and composers.
+The Lighthouse Works' fellowship program accepts artists working in a wide range of disciplines, but we are best able to accommodate visual artists, writers, and musicians.
 Artistic excellence is the primary criterion for acceptance as a Lighthouse Works fellow.

 While fellows' primary obligation is to the solitary pursuit of their creative projects, we do ask every artist to participate in a single studio tour, reading or performance for the public at the conclusion of their fellowship.
-In addition, fellows have the chance (though they are not required) to teach workshops with students or invite them to their studios for a craft talk, and many of our past fellows have taken that opportunity.
+In addition, fellows have the chance (though they are not required) to teach workshops, mentor students, or invite them for studio visits, and many of our past fellows have taken that opportunity.

 Any serious artist at any stage or his or her career is welcome to apply for a Lighthouse Works fellowship through our online application system.

 Applicants are required to fill out an application form and to submit work samples and a statement of intent.
 Further explanation of the application materials can be found here.